Measurement Component

 is an empty widget.

-To add widget onto self.ui
+To add widgets onto self.ui

 layout = QtWidgets.QVBoxLayout()